 - A. Brown University operates and maintains an extensive campus utility distribution system.
 These systems include: water, chilled water, process water, steam, medium and high temperature hot water, electrical distribution (low and medium voltage), fire alarm, security, building automation systems (BAS) and metering systems.
-This section details minimum coordination requirements for connections and required utility system interruptions that may be required for new construction and renovation projects. - В. Facilities Management (FM) Operations and Engineering staff will assist the architect/ engineer in identifying the necessary valves or switching required to accommodate the tie-in of new utility systems or shutdown of existing systems for these projects. - C. Prior to any utility system shutdowns and tie-ins, an outage procedure checklist shall be prepared by the Contractor and submitted to Brown, clearly identifying the following essential issues: - Project impacts (what buildings, utility systems and/or system loads are impacted by the work); - Outage schedule (time/date of when work will be performed and outage durations); - Required prep work required to be completed or to be in place prior to support the actual outage work (install portable generator(s), pipe flushing procedures, filling and venting procedures, etc.); - Brief description of the actual outage work and essential tasks being performed during the outage (Switches or valves being opened/closed, piping connections, etc.); - Note key coordination issues that need to be included as a part of the outage (need for portable generators to maintain power, street closure(s), police details, etc.); - For hydronic systems, include how system draining, flushing, refilling and venting will be accomplished. - Listing of key contacts and phone numbers for the Contractor, Brown FM staff and affected building staff.
+This section details minimum coordination requirements for connections and required utility system interruptions that may be required for new construction and renovation projects. - B. Facilities Management (FM) Operations and Engineering staff will assist the architect/ engineer/Contractor in identifying the necessary valves or switching required to accommodate the tie-in of new utility systems or shutdown of existing systems for these projects. - C. Prior to any utility system shutdowns and tie-ins, an outage procedure checklist shall be prepared by the Contractor and submitted to Brown, clearly identifying the following essential issues: - Project impacts (what buildings, utility systems and/or system loads are impacted by the work); - Physical walkdown and verification of what systems are affected by the proposed shutdown. - Outage schedule (time/date of when work will be performed and outage durations); - Required prep work required to be completed or to be in place prior to support the actual outage work (install portable generator(s), pipe flushing procedures, filling and venting procedures, etc.); - Brief description of the actual outage work and essential tasks being performed during the outage (Switches or valves being opened/closed, piping connections, etc.); - Note key coordination issues that need to be included as a part of the outage (need for portable generators to maintain power, street closure(s), police details, etc.); - For hydronic systems, include how system draining, flushing, refilling and venting will be accomplished. - Listing of key contacts and phone numbers for the Contractor, Brown FM staff and affected building staff.